This article contains affiliate links and we may earn a commission if you make a purchase.

 Who knows?
 It might even help you decide which career to choose.

-Primarily the reserve of infantry units (although additional branches or cap badges, such as the artillery, engineers and cavalry can also fulfil this role), riflemen act as the literal boots on the ground of any military operation.
-They are responsible for patrolling, interacting with the local populace and, depending on their tactical guidance, actively engaging in firefights with the enemy.
-As a result, riflemen often find themselves in vulnerable and extremely dangerous situations.
+Primarily the reserve of infantry units (although additional branches or cap badges, such as the artillery, engineers and cavalry, can also fulfill this role), riflemen act as the literal boots on the ground of any military operation.

 Away from the battlefield, infantrymen and women (females have been permitted to apply for recently closed combat infantry roles in recent years) are also not averse to potential danger.
 There are numerous documented cases of fatal training accidents (particularly where live ammunition is being used), while the suicide rates of former riflemen, in particular, are notably high.